-The key management personnel of the fund are the Chamberlain, Deputy Chamberlain, Corporate Treasurer, Pensions Manager (Administration) and Group Accountant for Pensions and Treasury Management.
-Total remuneration payable to key management personnel in respect of services to the Fund is set out below.
+The key management personnel of the Fund as at 31 March 2021 were the Chamberlain, Deputy Chamberlain, Corporate Treasurer, Pensions Manager (Administration) and Group Accountant for Pensions and Treasury Management.
+Total remuneration payable from the Pension Fund to key management personnel is set out below and has been apportioned based on an estimate of management personnel's time attributable to the Pension Fund.

-31 March 2019 31 March 2020
+2019 20 2020 21

 £m £m

 0.2 Short-term benefits 0.2

 0.2 0.2